On this page

 Sales are typically associated with contact through emails, phone calls, and meetings; however, vetting the prospects with great content they find helpful is a winning strategy.
 88% of B2B marketers use content marketing as a lead generation tool, which works wonderfully.

-A robust content strategy will have you creating material for different stages of the funnel.
+A robust content strategy will require you to create material for different stages of the funnel.
 The top of the funnel can include blogs, articles, videos, infographics, and FAQs.
 Mid-funnel content can be eBooks, case studies, video tutorials, and white papers, and the bottom of the funnel can be free evaluations, trials, or coupons.

-It can be as simple as changing the sales pitch per the individual customers, follow-up times, or the specific approach- everything has scope for improvement.
+It can be as simple as changing the sales pitch per the individual customers, following up times, or using a specific approach- everything has scope for improvement.
 Running little experiments will tell you what works and shouldn't be tried again.

 The best way can be to administer the pipeline, keep things up to date on all leads, and maintain notes for all their stages.
 It's an extra effort, but it pays off.